 Self-defense is generally available as a defense to criminal charges in any situation where you faced physical violence, weapons, or what you believed to be weapons.
-It should always be legal to defend yourself and your family when you “reasonably [believe] that such force is immediately necessary for the purpose of protecting [yourself] against the use of unlawful force,” according to N.J.S.A. § 2C:3-4.
+According to N.J.S.A. § 2C:3-4, it may be legal to defend yourself and your family when you reasonably believe that force is needed to shield yourself from unlawful force.
 However, New Jersey’s self-defense laws have limitations.

 First, you should not act in self-defense against a police officer.
 If a police officer is arresting you, even if they are using unnecessary force, you can be charged with resisting arrest if you try to fight back.
 If the police officer’s force was unlawful and the arrest was illegal, they can face criminal charges for arresting or attacking you.